Affiliate Disclosure CSH may earn commission from links on this site at no cost to you. This never influences our coverage. Read our policy →

 What are the biggest downsides of Buildertrend?

-The mobile app is the most repeated frustration; it does not match the desktop product.
-Pricing is custom and can be steep for shops under $500K annual revenue.
-Setup takes real effort, and buyers need to confirm which builder-specific workflows are included in the quoted package.
+The mobile app is the most repeated frustration; reviewers consistently describe the desktop product as more complete.
+Pricing is volume-based custom and can be steep for shops under $500K annual revenue.
+Setup takes a real implementation effort - this is not a sign-up-and-go tool.
+Frequent price increases are a recurring complaint from long-term users.

 Does Buildertrend work for remodelers?